 However, if you want to make a quick assessment for your self there are several tools available on the internet for that purpose.

 The guide that we like the most is a Body Condition Score Chart for Cats prepared by the World Small Animal Veterinary Association WSAVA.
 This guide provides pictures of cats ranging from thin to obese so you can compare your cat to these images and make your own assessment.
 WSAVA describes an ideal cat condition as a Waist observed behind the ribs, ribs palpable with slight fat covering and minimal abdominal fat pad.

 Steps Toward Helping Your Cat Achieve A Healthier Weight

-If having reviewed the body condition score card you decide that you need to start reducing your cats calories and increasing your cats exercise (maybe with a cat tree) then the first step is to stop leaving food in the bowl for all day consumption and going to defined meals at fixed times.
+If having reviewed the body condition scorecard you decide that you need to start reducing your cat’s calories and increasing your cats exercise (maybe with a cat tree) then the first step is to stop leaving food in the bowl for all-day consumption and going to defined meals at fixed times.
 We actually have an article where we list feeders for fat cats.

 Again, your veterinarian can help with formulating this diet(see the best cat food for overweight cats) as it is very important to be patient and continue to provide the required nutrition even while reducing total calories at an appropriate rate.
 If you first decide to do your own diet assessment one tool we like is provided online by the Pet Nutrition Alliance.
 Please note this tool is designed to be used by Veterinary professionals so we don’t recommend you make changes to your pet’s diet without consulting with your Veterinarian however we like the estimate this tool provides as feedback about our pets current diet.